Ilirida: Late 20th and early 21st centuries

-By 1999 the Albanian Paramilitary of the Republic of Ilirida had been created, and were deemed illegal by the government of Skopje.
+By 1999 the Albanian Paramilitary of the Republic of Ilirida had been created, and were deemed illegal by the government of Macedonia.
 They were however tolerated.

 By 2001, sentiments for territorial changes were minimal among Albanians in Macedonia during the conflict between the NLA and Macedonian Army.
 In a nationwide poll commissioned by the US State Department's Office of Research in April/May 2001, a majority (69%) of Albanians sympathised with NLA demands, however most (87%) supported the unity of the country with 71% stating a preference to living in a multiethnic Macedonia as opposed to a Greater Albania.

-In 2002 the Army of the Republic of Ilirida was created.
-The goal of the army was to incorporate Western Macedonia into Albania or into Kosovo.
-Allegedly composed of 200 members, it was rumored that the army members took an oath to Leka Zogu, claimant of the title of Crown Prince of Albania.
+In 2002, a paramilitary group called the Army of the Republic of Ilirida was created.
+The goal of the group was to incorporate Western Macedonia into Albania or into Kosovo.
+Allegedly composed of 200 members, it was rumored that members of the group took an oath to Leka Zogu, claimant of the title of Crown Prince of Albania.
 However, Leka Zogu denied those claims.

-Although the idea of the Republic of Ilirida seemed to have been abandoned by its proponents, on September 18, 2014 a few dozen Albanians assembled in Skopje to again declare the creation of the Republic of Ilirida.
+Although the idea of the Republic of Ilirida seemed to have been abandoned by its proponents, on September 18, 2014, a few dozen Albanians assembled in Skopje to again declare the creation of the Republic of Ilirida.
 According to Nevzat Halili, the self-proclaimed president, the right of Albanians in Macedonia to self-determination and the proclamation of Ilirida as an autonomous region is based on the United States Constitution.
 Halili threatened to organize a referendum if his plans were ignored by the government.

-The concept of Ilirida has, at some point, been described as a part of the irredentist Greater Albanian concept.
+Nationalists in circles of Macedonian and Serbian politics apply the concept of Greater Albania as a scare tactic in bids to rally support.